Orthogonal-Research-Lab/Data-Science-Theory/Meta- and Mini-theories/README.md

 ## Meta- and Mini-theories

+### Types of Theory (Philosophy of Science)
+Reductive Theory: a theory that is reducible to mechanism.

+Effective theory: describes a set of observations without an explicit mechanism.

 ### Psychophysical Laws (mini-theory)
 [Weber–Fechner](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law): the relationship between accurately estimating quantities and the number of objects presented simultaneously.